llmOS/opencopilot/README.md

 {history}
 User: {question}
-Mirror Copilot answer in Markdown:
+Parrot Copilot answer in Markdown:
 ```

 The template variables will be filled at runtime; see our docs on [Prompting](https://docs.opencopilot.dev/improve/prompting) if you'd like to learn more.